lieldulev/gazzilion.js/readme.md

 # Gazzilion.js

-[Gazzilion.js](http://lieldulev.github.com/gazzilion.js/ "Gazzilion.js") tries to solve the common problem of displaying the pretty or textual version for numbers.
+[Gazzilion.js](http://lieldulev.github.com/gazzilion.js/ "Gazzilion.js") tries to solve the common problem of displaying the pretty or textual version for numbers (`103500` becomes `103.5K`) .
+You can force to a scale or let the magic methods to format numbers for you.

-**Important**: Since development is in early stages **expect API to break**.

 It takes numbers in javascript like ```21013``` and converts them to human readable strings for display like: